-Meena: You do not need to write all the number names for this.
+Meena: You do not need to write all the numbers and number names like this.
 Just remember that 101 is one more than one hundred and is read as one hundred and one.
-Similarly 105 is five more than one hundred and is read as one hundred and five and 127 is twenty seven more than one hundred and is read as one hundred and twenty seven and so on.
+Similarly 105 is five more than one hundred and is read as one hundred and five.
+127 is twenty seven more than one hundred and is read as one hundred and twenty seven.
+We can write and read any number in the same way.